 In BO1, the deck loses some of its efficiency once you reach Diamond and Mythic.
 Players seem to heavily gear against countering go-wide strategies of Collected Company and Goblin Grandee, so you might need to switch things up a bit once you reach this point.

 I’ve seen many successful goblin players at the top, though.
 I’ve grinded my way to the top 300 in Mythic using a similar deck to this in BO1 and would likely be able to do it again if I wanted to.
 I still fear that someday Muxus, Goblin Grandee may get banned.
 The plays this card pulls off can be quite unfair after all.

 However, a more logical target that could get banned is Skirk Prospector.
 This goblin allows turn 3 strategies that generally wouldn’t exist.
 If you happen to play this deck, let me know your spicy goblin tech and in which ratios you personally play the deck!
 For those of you that follow my YouTube, you might have seen that goblins are one of the decks I cover the most, going back to it at least once a month, so if you want to see it in action, feel free to hop over to there.

 As always, hop on down to the comments if you wanna chat about this deck or Discord for a longer discussion.
-With that said, thank you for reading today’s guide (you can find all my previous deck guides here), and I hope you can get your top 1200 invite this month!
+With that said, thank you for reading today’s guide, and I hope you can get your top 1200 invite this month!

 Be sure to check out Draftsim’s MTGA tracker while you’re here – it will track all your matches and statistics for you while you grind the ladder!